IVoin-coder/schema-driven-action-propagation/use-cases/01-dynamic-ui-integration.md

-# Use Case: Dynamic UI for Business Process Forms
+# Use Case: Schema-Driven Action Propagation (SDAP) for Dynamic UI in Business Processes
 ## Business Context
 A financial institution has multiple approval workflows (loan approval, invoice processing, compliance checks).
 Each workflow has forms that change quarterly due to regulatory updates.